Stickybacks - Definition and Description

 5. Some Stickyback photographers also produced portraits in postcard format.
 They often contain numerals just visible inside the edge of the image as a permanent record of the job / image number.
 Because of this these postcard images were often poorly framed, with excessive background above or to the side of the subject/s to accommodate the included job number.
-Because of this odd intrusion into the image, often surviving postcard sized proofs have been subsequently cropped to a smaller size when they are pasted into albums.
+With this odd intrusion into the image, often surviving postcard sized proofs have been subsequently cropped to a smaller size when they are pasted into albums.
 Backgrounds were usually fairly plain.

 6. The subjects of these portraits are usually from the less well off, probably enjoying newly found leisure time.
-Mainly these were individuals who had little or no experience of being photographed - hence many of these images show individuals with an apparently apprehensive, tense or even startled expression.
+Mainly these were individuals who had little or no experience of being photographed and a sitting would have been very quickly executed - hence many of these images show individuals with an apparently apprehensive, tense or even startled expression.

 7. Because of the small size of the prints, the usual pose was a head and shoulders shot, looking straight at the camera.
 Backgrounds were generally plain or slightly mottled without an obvious design.
 Some Stickybacks photos taken outside the studio may include brick walls as a background.